hmrc/safety-and-security-import-service-guide/source/documentation/set-up.html.md

 Both have a ```<correlationId>``` with responses received with the original declaration.

-The link within the ```<link>``` element can be used to fetch the detail or acknowledge the outcome.
+The link within the ```<link>``` element can be used to fetch the detail or acknowledge the outcome:

 ```
 <link>/customs/imports/entry-summary-declarations/outcomes/0JRF7UncK0t004</link>
 ```
-Outcomes that are successful or accepted will have a movement reference number inside the response.
+Outcomes that are successful or accepted will have a movement reference number inside the response:

 ```
 <MRN>10GB08I01234567891</MRN>
 ```
-Those that don’t have a movement reference number will be rejections:
+Those that do not have a movement reference number will be rejections:

 ```
  <response>